Ronyell Whitaker

-Ronyell Deshawn Whitaker (born March 19, 1979) is an American former professional football cornerback.
-He was signed by the Tampa Bay Buccaneers of the National Football League (NFL) as an undrafted free agent in 2003.
-He played for the Minnesota Vikings, Detroit Lions and the Canadian Football League (CFL)'s Winnipeg Blue Bombers before retiring from professional football in 2010.
+Ronyell Deshawn Whitaker (March 19, 1979 – February 21, 2026) was an American professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Virginia Tech Hokies and was signed by the NFL's Tampa Bay Buccaneers as an undrafted free agent in 2003.
+Whitaker played for the Minnesota Vikings, Detroit Lions, and the Canadian Football League (CFL)'s Winnipeg Blue Bombers before retiring from professional football in 2010.

 Early life

-Ronyell Whitaker was born in Norfolk, Virginia, the son of Sylvonia Whitaker and Woodrow Mitchell.
+Ronyell Whitaker was born in Norfolk, Virginia, on March 19, 1979, the son of Sylvonia Whitaker and Woodrow Mitchell.
 Ronyell is the nephew of Hall Of Fame boxer Pernell 'Sweet Pea' Whitaker.